NET WORTH: $10.2 billion

 SOURCE OF WEALTH: eBay

-EDUCATION: Both Pierre and his wife, Pam, are both Tufts University alums, and they have donated more than $160 million to their alma mater, the largest contribution given to any organization.
-Of that amount, $100 million has gone to support their efforts in microfinancing, establish the Omidyar-Tufts Microfinance Fund, and another major contribution established the Tisch University College of Citizenship and Public Service.
-Pierre is a major donor to the Santa Fe Institute, where a postdoctoral fellowship program is named after him, and has created a fellowship in Hawaii that offers an executive-level curriculum to Hawaiians and seeks to develop Hawaii's future leaders.
-The Omidyars also fund education endeavors in developing countries through the Omidyar Network, focusing on Africa and India.
+EDUCATION: Both Pierre and his wife, Pam, are Tufts University alums, and they have donated more than $160 million to their alma mater, the largest contribution they have given to any organization.
+Of that amount, they made $100 million in grants to support their efforts in microfinancing and to establish the Omidyar-Tufts Microfinance Fund.
+Another major contribution established the Tisch University College of Citizenship and Public Service.
+Pierre is a major donor to the Santa Fe Institute, where a postdoctoral fellowship program is named after him, and he has created a fellowship in Hawaii that offers an executive-level curriculum to Hawaiians and seeks to develop Hawaii's future leaders.
+The Omidyars also fund education endeavors in developing countries through the Omidyar Network, prioritizing Africa and India.

 HEALTH: Along with his wife, Omidyar co-founded HopeLab, a nonprofit organization that creates fun, technology-based products that promote positive health behaviors.
 He has helped present an affordable healthcare summit in India, and supported organizations such as Living Goods, which operates networks of village health entrepreneurs in Africa.

-HUMANITARIAN EFFORTS: The Omidyars are two of the biggest donors in the fight against human trafficking, having invested more than $115 million through Humanity United, an organization the two co-founded.
-These initiatives are largely centered in India, but span the globe, involving efforts to end indentured bondage and child labor.
-Humanity United also partners with organizations such as the Coalition Against Slavery & Trafficking and the Clinton Global Initiative, and has worked closely with the White House on humanitarian issues.
+HUMANITARIAN EFFORTS: The Omidyars are two of the biggest donors in the fight against human trafficking and have invested more than $115 million through Humanity United, an organization the two co-founded.
+These initiatives are largely centered in India, but they can span the globe, involving efforts to end indentured bondage and child labor.
+Humanity United also partners with organizations such as the Coalition Against Slavery & Trafficking and the Clinton Global Initiative, and it has worked closely with the White House on humanitarian issues.

-PROPERTY RIGHTS: In an initiative that spans economic development, environmental and humanitarian issues, Omidyar is a major champion of an issue that is often overlooked but has a dramatic impact on billions of people.
-Citing property rights as the key to economic security, identity and wealth creation, Omidyar funds organizations that strive to increase ownership of land and property for all people, encourage transparency and flexibility in property ownership, and develop legal education on the subject.
+PROPERTY RIGHTS: In an initiative that spans economic development, environmental, and humanitarian issues, Omidyar is a major champion of property rights, an issue that is often overlooked but has a dramatic impact on billions of people.
+Citing the issue as the key to economic security, identity and wealth creation, Omidyar funds organizations that strive to increase ownership of land and property for all people, encourage transparency and flexibility in property ownership, and develop legal education on the subject.